kvaradhan3/Vagrant-k8s-sandbox/README.md

 CONTRAIL_RELEASE:   '5.0.2-0.360'
 ```

+This model of deploying contrail as a CNI however does not work as well as could be expected.

+An alternate way of doing this is the traditional contrail-ansible-deplpyer model of contrail.
-Alternately, skip the ansible based kubernetes setup.
+Here, we skip the ansible based kubernetes setup, and instead use the contrail+k8s playbook as
-postconfig-custom.yaml, along with instances.yaml.j2, is configured to
-prime the contrail-ansible-deployer model.
-To use this, you need to

 1. rerun vagrant up with provisioners.
 	`vagrant --root-password=<password> up --provision`
+2. Setup contrail and k8s as:
+        `ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory playbooks/contrail+k8s.yaml`

+At a later point, to update the inventory,
-2. Connect to the master,
+1. Connect to the master,
 	`vagrant ssh k8s-master`
 2a. on the master, become root
 	`sudo -s`
 2b. cd into the prepared deployer directory
 	`cd ~/deployer`
-2c.
+2c. update the instances.yaml file in that directory, and then
+2d.
 Run the deployer script there,
 	`./deploy-contrail.sh`